-This time of year, corn relish is a fabulous condiment to serve with those grassfed burgers sizzling on the grill.
-This recipe adds the bonus of lactofermentation which makes this burger topping easy to digest and full of probiotics to boot.
+This time of year, homemade corn relish is a fabulous condiment to serve with those grassfed burgers sizzling on the grill.

 Adapted from Nourishing Traditions Cookbook

 1 small organic tomato

 2 Tbl fresh cilantro leaves or 1/2-1 Tbl dried cilantro (where to find)

 1/4 tsp red pepper flakes (where to find)

 4 Tbl liquid whey (Do not sub powdered whey.
 If no liquid whey is on hand, you may use one more Tbl of sea salt instead)

 Seed and chop red pepper.
 Chop onion, tomato and cilantro.
 Cut fresh corn off the cobs.
 Place vegetables, corn, and remaining ingredients in a large bowl and pound lightly with a meat hammer or wooden pounder to release juices.